 - Impatiens are available from a wide range of garden centres and nurseries, but you may find more choice at specialist nurseries

-Where to buy impatiens
+Where to buy busy lizzies

-Impatiens varieties to grow
+Busy lizzies to grow

-Busy Lizzies, Impatiens walleriana, are most compact, with a height and spread of 20-30cm.
+Busy lizzies, Impatiens walleriana, are most compact, with a height and spread of 20-30cm.
 ‘Accent Mixed’ has a wide range of colours from white and soft pink to red, purple, and bicolors, while ‘Beacon’ series has the greatest disease resistance with a similar colour range.

 New Guinea impatiens are larger with a height and spread of 50cm, bold contrasting foliage, and large blooms that can be single or double.
 ‘Divine’ offers a striking mix of red, pink, violet and white; ‘Sunpatiens’ varieties are free-flowering and vigorous, in a range of colours.
 ‘Wild Romance’ series bears rosebud-like double flowers in colours that include white, red and pale pink, shown off by large, dark green leaves.